zlz-studio/zlz-studio.github.io/setup-character/index.md

 ---

+## Overview

+### Importance of Tone Mapping

+Tone Mapping has a significant impact on the final look of the character.
+It is recommended to set up Tone Mapping before adjusting the character’s materials.

-## Overview — Choose the Setup Level That Suits You
+### Choose the Setup Level That Suits You

 <div class="compare-container">
   <div class="compare-base">